Countdown Timer showing days, hours, minutes, and seconds remaining

 A Common Enterprise Misconception

-Why This Matters to Enterprises
+Why This Matters

-Spam labels reduce answer rates, waste outbound spend, and damage brand trust, even when calls are fully authenticated.
-Enterprises need visibility and control over number reputation and labeling risk so authenticated calls are not undermined by analytics‑based spam tags.
+Spam labels reduce answer rates, waste outbound calling spend, and damage brand trust, even when calls are fully authenticated.
+Enterprises that focus only on STIR/SHAKEN may still see deliverability and performance issues.

 This content was developed by Numeracle, the leader in Number Reputation Management and Branded Caller ID solutions for enterprises, contact centers, and service providers.
 As part of our mission to restore trust in communications, Numeracle creates educational resources to clarify complex topics in telecom, compliance, and call delivery.